nayemalam/McGillCoop/README.md

 View our :star2:[project report](https://github.com/McGill-ECSE321-Winter2019/ecse321-group-project-21/wiki/Deliverable-1-Report)

+### Scope of Project

+All functionality of the system are accessible via the web frontend for respective stakeholders.
+A mobile (Android) frontend shall allow to execute the most important functionality for the given stakeholder and have both read and write access to the backend via RESTful service calls.
+Secure login with authorization is not mandatory.
+External systems or services(myFuture, myCourses) are not required to be integrated.

 ## About

 :sparkles:**CO-OP-ERATOR** is a multi-tier software system for managing co-op terms for engineering co-op programs.